bgajdero/bgajdero.github.io/_includes/intro.md

 See a list of my [research projects &#8675;](#research-section) and [publications &#8675;](#publications-section).

-I use AI to help organizations make smarted data-driven decisions.
+I use AI to help organizations make smarter data-driven decisions.
 In my research group we create **ontologies** that allow for **semantic interoperability** between data silos.
 We create **ETL pipelines** that consolidate data in a **knowledge graph**, and perform **data analysis** on the graph.
 We are developing an **explainable language model** to extract information and build a knowledge graph for custom domains.

 Recently, our team has developed a [catalogue of urban datasets](/cudc-project) to help researchers find and integrate datasets from across Canada.
 This work resulted in a **Maturity Model** for urban dataset metadata.